harmony-one/x/progress/theo-perisic.md

 2023-12-24 Sun: Researched different Ordinals projects, joined a free mint for [bitblocks](https://twitter.com/billyrestey) from twitter user "billy".
 DeFi wave for bitcoin that may follow the memes and brc-20 craze will be interesting to watch.
 Phantom and other dapps/wallets as well as exchanges like [OKX](https://www.okx.com/web3/hot/inscription) are preparring themselves well for an increase in bitcoin adoption.

 2023-12-23 Sat: Joined Ethereum, Polygon, Degen, AI, and Arbitrum channels on warpcast.
 Ethereum has the largest community out of all of them by quite some margin (16k members, closest is AI with ~4k).
-INsight for today: Quility UI/UX posts explaining the need for simplicity in the web3 space, more is not always better.
+Insight for today: Quility UI/UX posts explaining the need for simplicity in the web3 space, more is not always better.

 2023-12-22 Fri: Joined warpcast.
 Read through inscription posts as well.
 Warpcast community still wondering about the utility for inscriptions outside of bitcoin.
 Room for more inscription use cases on evm chains, must be more than memetic oriented for sustained adoption.